 100 enrolment rate

-support of all political parties of Sindh for achieving a 100 percent school enrolment rate in the province as well as improving the educational standard.
+The provincial lawmakers unanimously passed a resolution for seeking the support of all political parties of Sindh for achieving a 100 percent school enrolment rate in the province as well as improving the educational standard.

 A day earlier in Karachi, leaders of nine political parties of Sindh had gathered and jointly endorsed the cause.